 2012-13: Sautner attended the Minnesota Wild’s prospect camp before returning to Edmonton for his second WHL season.
 He had almost identical numbers in his second season with the Oil Kings, scoring 2 goals with 10 assists and finishing plus-22 while racking up 28 penalty minutes in 62 games.
 Edmonton finished first in the Central Division and reached the WHL Finals against Portland.
 Sautner played in 14 of 22 playoff games, missing time after suffering an injury after blocking a shot in the opening round against Kootenay.
 He scored three goals in the East Conference Finals against Calgary and finished the playoffs +4 with 3 goals, 2 assists and 10 penalty minutes.

-Sautner has been forced to play behind other, very talented defenders on the Oil Kings's roster, so he could be a bit of s sleeper.
+Sautner has been forced to play behind other, very talented defenders on the Oil Kings's roster, so he could be a bit of sleeper.
 He moves the puck well for a player of decent size, and seems to have a good two-way game when given the opportunity to show it.
 Sautner could stand to work on his defensive game a bit more and for the most part doesn't have one area of his game that truly stands out.
-But a team willing to show some patience might be rewarded by choosing Sautner.
+But a team willing to show some patience might be rewarded by signing Sautner.